KygoSkyrus/mern/server/Notes.md

 - one backspaceing in otp inputs,,two digits are getting erased
 - if product has more tha one image then its not uploading the other images on slow network,,its an issue
 - there should be an option to delete a prooduct but before deleting chekc thta produict is is an anyone's cart or is pending to be deleived, if not only than let it be deleted
+- login withemail and passsword should be enabled
 - on every action like on adding prodcut pr deleeting ,,all repsonse from serever,,,add a notification for that response,,,let user now what has been done and then dont refresh the page,,,call the required api which will update the page
 - when a order is completed than reduce the quantity of all the ordered products by the quanty they are bought
 - add the new images in banner